-Communication of this Policy will be provided to contractors, agents, and vendors as they are engaged to conduct business with Hunterdon and as required by law.
-Contractors, vendors, and agents are required to disseminate this Policy to its employees who are acting on behalf of Hunterdon.
+Communication of this Policy will be provided to contractors, agents, and vendors as they are engaged to conduct business with HHS and as required by law.
+Contractors, vendors, and agents are required to disseminate this Policy to their employees and/or agents who are acting on behalf of HHS.